 CHICAGO, IL – Sergio Mitre of the Cubs out-pitched Roy Halladay, denying him of his tenth win as he…

-The game on Saturday can be seen on Rogers Sportsnet starting at 9pm EST as well with radio coverage on The FAN 590AM starting at 8:30pm EST.
+The game on Tuesday can be seen on Rogers Sportsnet starting at 7pm EST with radio coverage on The FAN 590AM beginning at 6:30pm EST.

 FutureJays.com Recommended Stories